West Virginia Counseling License Requirements

 2. Finish the education required for your counseling practice area.

 Most counseling licenses in West Virginia require at least a master’s degree in a related area with specific coursework requirements.
-Mental health counselors must have a master’s degree in counseling or a related field; marriage and family therapists must have a master’s degree in marriage and family therapy or a related field; and school counselors must complete a master’s degree in school guidance, counseling, or a related field.
+Mental health counselors must have a master’s degree in counseling or a related field; marriage and family therapists must have a master’s degree in marriage and family therapy; and school counselors must complete a master’s degree in school guidance, counseling, or a related field.
 Substance abuse counselors can earn certification with a high school diploma and additional related training, but a master’s degree in a behavioral science field is required for the advanced credential.

 3. Earn the license required to practice in West Virginia.

 The final step towards a counseling license is to apply for licensure with the body that oversees your area of focus.
-The West Virginia Board of Examiners in Counseling licenses mental health counselors and marriage and family therapists; the West Virginia Department of Education is responsible for school counseling licensure, and the West Virginia Certification Board for Addiction and Prevention Professionals issues credentials for alcohol and drug counselors.
+The West Virginia Board of Examiners in Counseling (WVBEC or the Board) licenses mental health counselors and marriage and family therapists; the West Virginia Department of Education (DOE) is responsible for school counseling licensure, and the West Virginia Certification Board for Addiction and Prevention Professionals (WVCBAPP) issues credentials for alcohol and drug counselors.
 Continue reading this guide to find out more about the pathways to licensure available in West Virginia.

 Licensed Professional Counselor (LPC) Licensing Process

-The West Virginia Board of Examiners in Counseling is responsible for the licensure process of Licensed Professional Counselors (LPCs).
-In West Virginia, LPCs use a variety of models of human behavior, such as wellness, preventative, and multicultural, to prevent, assess, and treat disorders, maladaptive behaviors, and emotional stresses; they work with individuals, couples, families, and groups at all stages of the lifespan.
+The West Virginia Board of Examiners in Counseling (WVBEC or the Board) is responsible for the licensure process of Licensed Professional Counselors (LPCs).
+In West Virginia, LPCs use a variety of models of human behavior to prevent, assess, and treat disorders, maladaptive behaviors, and emotional stresses; they work with individuals, couples, families, and groups at all stages of the lifespan.
 If you would like to learn more about a career as a professional counselor, read our mental health counselor career guide.
-While the West Virginia Board does not pre-approve counseling degree programs, LPCs must have a 60-credit master’s degree in counseling or a related field, such as psychology, from an accredited institution.
+LPCs must have a master’s or doctoral degree from a counseling program accredited by the Council on Accreditation of Counseling and Related Educational Programs (CACREP), the Council for the Accreditation for Education Preparation (CAEP), the North Central Association of Colleges and Schools (NCACS), the Southern Association of Colleges and Schools (SACS), Council on Rehabilitation Education (CORE), or a comparable accrediting body.
+If their program is not accredited, the applicant must demonstrate that their 60-hour graduate counseling program’s coursework was substantially similar to that of an accredited program, including a supervised internship and practicum.

-1. Apply for LPC licensure and request permission to test.
+1. Apply for provisional LPC licensure and request permission to test.

 3. Receive a provisional license and accrue supervised experience.

-After successfully taking the exam, LPC candidates will receive a provisional license from the Board that enables them to gain work experience.
-Master’s degree applicants must complete 3,000 hours of supervised counseling work experience, while doctoral degree holders must complete 1,500 hours.
+After successfully passing one of the exams, you will receive a provisional license from the Board that enables you to gain supervised work experience.
+Applicants with a master’s degree must complete 3,000 hours of supervised counseling work experience, while applicants with a doctoral degree must complete 1,500 hours.
 Up to 600 hours may be credited for work experience completed during a master’s-level practicum or internship.
-For all applicants, at least half of all hours must be direct client contact and a maximum of 1,500 hours will be credited during a 12-month period.
-The supervisor must have the Approved Licensed Professional Supervisor (ALPS) credential; a list of ALPS supervisors is available online.
+For all applicants, at least 50% of all hours must be providing direct services to clients and 150 hours must be individually supervised.
+Before beginning your supervised experience, you and your supervisor must submit a supervisor registration form and contract.
+At the beginning, halfway through, and at the end of your supervised experience your supervisor must submit a verification and assessment form.
+Finally, you will submit quarterly logs halfway through and at the end of your supervised experience.
+The supervisor must have the Approved Licensed Professional Supervisor (ALPS) credential.
 More information about supervision can be found in the Board rules.

 Once you have met all licensure requirements and verified your supervised work experience, the Board will approve your application.
 You can begin to practice independently once you receive your license in the mail.

-Licenses are renewed annually by June 30; the renewal fee is $145 (as of October 2019).
+Licenses are renewed annually by June 30; the renewal fee is $145 (as of January 2023).
 The Board mails renewal information directly to licensees.
-All licensees must complete 35 hours of continuing education (CE) every two years, including three hours in ethics training and two hours of veteran mental health training, and submit all attendance or completion certificates with their renewals for the first two biennial cycles.
-For subsequent renewals, the licensee does not need to send attendance or completion certificates unless they are chosen for a random audit by the Board.
+All licensees must complete 35 hours of continuing education units (CEU) every two years, including three hours in ethics training and two hours of veteran mental health training.
+Licensees must submit proof of CEU completion and, if selected for a random audit, must submit course materials for all CEU courses.

 Additional Counseling Careers and Licenses in West Virginia